 Over the next several decades, he amassed an impressive collection of memorabilia now on display at The Space Museum

 in his hometown of Bonne Terre.
-More than 600 artifacts, including engineering models, space suits and a flag that has flown to the moon, fill the museum.
-Mullins hopes the exhibits and interactive audio and visual displays will spark interest in what he believes is one of mankind’s greatest achievements – space exploration.
+More than 600 artifacts include engineering models, space suits and a flag that has flown to the moon and back.
+Mullins hopes the exhibits and interactive displays will spark interest in what he believes is one of mankind’s greatest achievements – space exploration.

 While Missouri may not be the first place that comes to mind when you think of outer space, the Show-Me State is home to several spots that offer an out-of-this-world experience.

-Del and Nora Robison Planetarium, Kirksville: Take a “tour” of the solar system and learn more about the space exploration at the Del and Nora Robison Planetarium and Multimedia Theater at Truman State University.
-An observatory, operated by the school’s astronomy club, hosts stargazing events open to the public during the school year.
+Del and Nora Robison Planetarium, Kirksville: Take a “tour” of the solar system and learn more about the space exploration at the planetarium at Truman State University.
+An observatory, operated by the school’s astronomy club, hosts public stargazing events during the school year.

 in St. Louis.
 A massive moon sculpture sitting atop the building makes it easy to spot.
 Owner Joe Edwards – obsessed with outer space since he was a child – built the hotel with the moon in mind.
 Amid the space-inspired décor you’ll find display cases filled with his collection of memorabilia, including items from the Apollo missions, the space race and aviation history.
 Sample cosmic cuisine at the Eclipse restaurant, and take a trip up to the Rooftop Terrace Bar for a look at the stars before heading off to bed.